-Answer: A registered person under the composition scheme of GST is required to furnish quarterly return called GSTR-4 between the 11th day and 18th day of the month succeeding the quarter.
+Answer: A registered person under the composition scheme of GST is required to furnish quarterly return called GSTR-4 upto 18th day of the month succeeding the quarter.

 Answer: GSTR-4 may be referred for details required to be filled in the return.
-It is a very simple return containing consolidated details of outward supplies, details of import of services or other supplies attracting reverse charge and inward supplies which shall be auto-populated.
+It is a very simple return containing consolidated details of outward supplies, details of import of services or other supplies attracting reverse charge.

 Note: Reference to CGST Act, 2017 includes reference to SGST Act, 2017 and UTGST Act, 2017 also.